mespada829/Cheatsheet-DNS-TLS-Etc/README.md

 **nslookup -**

 ![nslookup](https://github.com/mespada829/cheatsheet/blob/Images/nslookup.png)
+From this, we can see the IP address and the DNS server that serve it.

 **Dig -** Dig displays a QUESTION SECTION (the request) and an ANSWER SECTION (what the DNS server sends in response to the request).